vladikcomper/MegaPCM/docs/Migration_from_MegaPCM_1.x.md

 Pay attention to sample type!
 Use different tables for `TYPE_PCM` and `TYPE_DPCM`.
 Table may instruct to to convert sample due to limitations listed in the previous subsection.
 Converting samples themselves (only if you need this) will be covered in the next section.

-If you complete follow next sections carefuly, you should get the following result (use it as a reference to check yourself later if needed):
+If you complete follow next sections carefully, you should get the following result (use it as a reference to check yourself later if needed):

 ```m68k
 ;   ✅          ✅          ✅           ✅      ✅